skorasaurus/carto-manual/carto_manual.md

 }
 </style>```

-And insert the <style> and </style> surrounding the css code

-As mentioned here- http://support.mapbox.com/discussions/tilemill/1460-customizing-the-tool-tips The changed width of the tooltip will not appear in Tilemill after. once you upload them to mapbox's server and view the your map online, you will see your changes.
+As mentioned here- http://support.mapbox.com/discussions/tilemill/1460-customizing-the-tool-tips Some changes to the CSS (like changing the width of the tooltips) will not appear in Tilemill and only will appear after you upload your map to Mapbox.
+You can then view the your map online to confirm your changes.

-Some changes, like the opacity of the tooltip box, will display within Tilemill.
+Other modifications to the CSS, like the opacity of the tooltip box, will display within your Tilemill project.

 Tooltips:
 https://github.com/mapbox/wax/blob/master/theme/controls.css